patrickdappollonio/tgen/README.md

 Flags:
-  -d, --delimiter string     delimiter (default "{{}}") -e, --environment string   an optional environment file to use (key=value formatted) to perform replacements -f, --file string          the template file to process (required) -h, --help                 help for tgen
+  -d, --delimiter string     delimiter (default "{{}}") -e, --environment string   an optional environment file to use (key=value formatted) to perform replacements -x, --execute string       a raw template to execute directly, without providing --file -f, --file string          the template file to process (required) -h, --help                 help for tgen
+  -s, --strict               enables strict mode: if an environment variable in the file is defined but not set, it'll fail
       --version              version for tgen
 ```